What are the best survival tools?

 The Best Survival Tools, part 3

-Unless you live above the Arctic Circle in winter conditions, and spend most of your day to day activities hunting and trapping, today’s outdoor clothing is very much a layered system of fabrics.
+Unless you live and work above the Arctic Circle in winter conditions, and spend most of your day to day activities hunting and trapping, today’s outdoor clothing is very much a layered system of highly evolved fabrics.

-Remaining warm and comfortable, while participating in outdoor activities involves a system of layering your clothing.
-Layering protects you from the elements and serves to regulate your body temperature.
+Staying warm and comfortable, while participating in outdoor activities involves a system of layering your clothing.
+Layering protects you from the various elements and serves to regulate your body temperature.

 There are three parts to this layering system.
 The base layer, the middle layer, and the outer layer.